 Use only a small amount of conditioner and then work it into the ends of the hair, avoiding the scalp area.

 With the money you save on the shampoo, buy a quality conditioner.
-Unlike shampoo that washes down the drain, the quality of conditioner does make a difference.
+Unlike shampoo that washes down the drain, the quality of the conditioner does make a difference.
 Just keep in mind that it takes only a tiny amount to get the job done, so go easy!